Reading is not my best learning style.

 After completing all the audiobook listening.
 After watching video training until my brain hurt.
 After doing weeks and week of practice questions…

-I am then going through the high security of the test center.
+I went to the high security of the test center.

-I am then sitting through the grind and finding the exam filled with entirely unexpected questions.
+I sat through the grind and found the exam filled with entirely unexpected questions.
 Hour after hour of questions….

 I walked out of the exam and found that I passed.